 Several games in the Tales Series invoke this trope to varying degrees.

 Much of the plot of Tales of Symphonia involves racism against half-elves on the part of humans and elves.
-Like the Teen Titans example above, the word "racism" itself is never actually used: the word "discrimination" is always used instead, even when it's just describing racial hatred rather than actual unfair treatment.
+The word "racism" itself is never actually used: the word "discrimination" is always used instead, even when it's just describing racial hatred rather than actual unfair treatment.

 Mind you, the modern people have a semi-legitimate reason to hate half-elves, since the majority of the half-elves in the game belong to the Desians, a faction representing The Devil in the Big Bad's made-up religion that subjugates each world in turn to encourage them to do the whole "world regeneration" thing.
 However, it is eventually revealed that half-elves were already hated before the Big Bad set all this up.